Hughson-Wu/stats220/README.md

 A little about me:

-- I am undertaking a degree in Bachelor’s degree in Statistics and Biological Science
+- I am undertaking a degree in Statistics and Biological Science
 - I am taking STATS 220 because I need this course to graduate
 - I am interested in learning about R language